 On campus graduate classes typically meet one evening per week in a three hour session.
 Exceptions are field courses which may entail several days of intensive study.
 On-line courses meet periodically at the convenience of faculty and students

-There are two tracts for completing an M.S. degree.
+There are two tracks for completing an M.S. degree.

-Some students desire the thesis track.
-The thesis track requires an extra step.
-A thesis is an original contribution to knowledge resulting from the systematic study of a significant problem or issue.
-A thesis track requires a minimum of 10 regular courses for 30 credits.
-In addition, a minimum of 9 Thesis credits is required.
 To be allowed entry into the Thesis track the student must secure agreement from a faculty member to be the student's major professor.
 There must be adequate funding to carry out the proposed research.
-Students are not provided with a thesis advisor.
-Prior to beginning thesis research and registering for thesis credits, the student must write a proposal which must be approved by the student's major professor, committee, and the the Associate Dean of Academic Programs, and be submitted to the Director of Academic Support and Administration in the Program Office.
-The Thesis option is typically a longer duration track and number of credit hours than the Capstone track.
+Prior to beginning thesis research and registering for thesis credits, the student must write a proposal which must be approved by the student's major professor, committee, and the the Chair of the Department of Marine and Environmental Sciences.
+The Thesis is typically a longer duration track and number of credit hours than the Capstone track.

-The default Capstone track requires a minimum of 45 credits.
-This includes five 3-credit core classes, eight 3-credit specialty courses and a minimum of two 3-credit Capstone Review Paper courses (consisting of an extended literature review of an approved subject).
+The Capstone track requires a minimum of 45 credits.
 Once a student starts registering for capstone course credits, they cannot stop registering for credits until the capstone is completed and defended.
-It is expected the Capstone review paper can be completed within two terms or less.
-The completed Capstone review paper is presented in an open defense that includes the student's advisory committee.
+It is expected the Capstone can be completed within two terms or less.
+The completed Capstone is presented in an open defense that includes the student's advisory committee.

-The Thesis option track requires a minimum of 39 credits.
-This includes five 3-credit core classes, five 3-credit specialty courses, and at least nine credits of master's thesis research.
+The Thesis track requires a minimum of 40 credits.
 The number of thesis research credits above the minimum is dependent upon the length of time needed to complete the thesis research, which may be more than the typical minimum three terms.
 The final thesis is formally defended in an open defense that includes the student's advisory committee.

 Students in a single degree are allowed to take up to two elective courses outside their degree orientation and have them count towards their final credit count.

-For both the Capstone Review Paper and the Thesis degree tracks, once the proposal has been accepted, enrollment in the chosen track must continue until completion of the degree.
+For both the Capstone and Thesis, once the proposal has been accepted, enrollment in the chosen track must continue until completion of the degree.

 Joint M.S.
 Degrees